yinon-gold/mlops-dtu-project/reports/README.md

 > Answer:

 Compute Engine: Service that allows for the creation of VMs adhoc.
-Used for training Artifact registry: Used to store out docker images for training and inference Vertex AI: Used with docker container to train more easily
+Used for experimentation with training in the beginning.

+Artifact registry: Used to store out docker images for training and inference

+Vertex AI: Used with docker container to train more easily

 Bucket: Data storage, used to store our raw and processed data

+Cloud functions: Used to serve our model

 ### Question 18